 Co-trending basis vectors (CBVs) represent the set of systematic trends present in the ensemble flux data.
-CBVs will be provided for each operational sector of the mission.
+CBVs are provided for each operational sector of the mission.
 These are derived by the TESS pipeline from a Principle Component Analysis and used to mitigate systematic artifacts within the target light curves.
 If TESS users see residual systematic problems within their light curve data, the CBVs can be employed in performing a manual photometric correction, more tailored towards the user's science.

 Point Spread Functions

 During the development of a space mission, the ground-segment goes through several tests known as a Ground System Interface Test (GSIT).
 To aid potential TESS users in the development of tools and to assess the feasibility of investigations, data from the GSIT-3 test has been made available at the MAST.